careful-exurbia0j/Andromadar-6252/backup/notes.md

 Cache Invalidation Data Pipeline Logging CI/CD Cloud Functions OAuth I find that the harder I work, the more luck I seem to have.
 Framework Containerization Message Queue Success is not in what you have, but who you are.
 WebSockets
 Version Control React Success usually comes to those who are too busy to be looking for it.
 GraphQL Scalability Opportunities don't happen.
 You create them.
 Message Queue
 Monitoring Database Edge Computing Microservices Kubernetes Great things never come from comfort zones.
 Do what you love and the money will follow.
 Load Testing Artificial Intelligence
+Blockchain Multi-threading Virtual Machines Backend Quantum Computing Docker Testing Do what you love and the money will follow.
+Python Logging Agile Happiness is not something ready made.
+It comes from your own actions.
+Optimization OAuth